yida2311/WSI-Preprocess/readme.md

 ​	scaling the WSIs to specific scale and save to png format.

+(Optional) cut

+* filling the contaminated or non-essential tissue with black or white color.

 B. filter

 ​	filtering the scaled WSIs to get tissue mask.